 - In FY 2021 the group generated £11.4m of operating cash before exceptional costs of £19.8m and a working capital outflow of £10.9m. - In FY 2022 the Group utilised £3.2m of operating cash before exceptional costs of £14.2m and a working capital outflow of £9.1m.
-The working capital outflow was predominantly a result of the unwind of negative working capital in relation to the sale of the Group's remaining 29 care homes in Northern Ireland. - In Q1 2023 the Group generated £1.1m of operating cash before exceptional costs of £2.4m and a working capital inflow of £2.4m.
-The equivalent figures for Q2 2023 were £2.6m of operating cash, exceptional costs of £3.3m and a working capital outflow of £1.3m. - Operating cash (EBITDA less Capex) has therefore been positive throughout 2023 as a result of the continued operational turnaround and this continued in Q3 2023 with the Group generating EBITDA of £7.1m less capex of £1.7m resulting in operating cash of £5.4m.
-Exceptional costs of £2.3m were incurred and, after adjusting for sale deposits received, there was a working capital outflow of £4.2m. - Several disposals were completed during FY2021 and FY2022 (most notably the disposal of THG business and Northern Ireland care home estate) following which proceeds exceeding £90m have been returned to lenders. - The Group completed the sale of three operating and two closed sites during the quarter as well as the sale of a further nine operating sites subsequent to the quarter end (on 30 October 2023).
-Completion of these sales generated gross proceeds of £29.8m and, after cost and other deductions relating to these agreements, the Group has now repaid £23.1m of its Super Senior Term Loan facility as well making a partial payment of £3.1m to holders of the Senior Secured Notes. - As a result of the above, the Group's cash balance decreased by £13.2m and £20.7m during FY 2021 and FY 2022 respectively, increased by £0.3m in Q1 2023, decreased by £2.8m in Q2 2023 and increased by £6.1m in Q3 2023. - Central costs in Q1 2021 include £1.2m attributable to THG.
-Central costs have been tightly controlled, with a focus on central cost reduction to better fit the cost base to the business performance earlier in 2022.
+The working capital outflow was predominantly a result of the unwind of negative working capital in relation to the sale of the Group's remaining 29 care homes in Northern Ireland. - In FY 2023 the Group generated £13.1m of operating cash before exceptional costs of £12.5m and a working capital inflow of £1.3m which after adjusting for sale deposits received, there was a working capital outflow of £3.8m. - Operating cash (EBITDA less Capex) has been positive throughout 2023, as a result of the continued operational turnaround and this continued in Q4 2023 with the Group generating EBITDA of £5.5m less capex of £1.5m resulting in operating cash of £3.9m. - Several disposals were completed during FY2021 and FY2022 (most notably the disposal of the THG business and Northern Ireland care home estate) following which proceeds exceeding £90m were returned to creditors. - The Group completed the sale of twenty seven operating and two closed sites during FY 2023 as well as the sale of a further twenty operating sites and one further closed site subsequent to the year end (12 on 29 January 2024 and 9 on 26 February 2024).
+Completion of these sales in FY 2023 generated gross proceeds of £71.8m and, after cost and other deductions relating to these agreements, the Group repaid £23.5m of its Super Senior Term Loan facility as well making partial payments of £42.3m to holders of the Senior Secured Notes. - As a result of the above, the Group's cash balance decreased by £13.2m and £20.7m during FY 2021 and FY 2022 respectively however increased by £3.8m in FY 2023. - Central costs in Q1 2021 include £1.2m attributable to THG.
+Central costs have been tightly controlled, with a focus on central cost reduction to better fit the cost base to the business performance.

-Regulatory action as at 13 November 2023
+Regulatory action as at 15 March 2024 - TBC

-The table below sets out a summary of the regulatory action within each business, as at 13 November 2023:
+• The table below sets out a summary of the regulatory action within each business, as at 15 March 2024:

-Summary of current regulatory action as of 13 November 2023
+Summary of current regulatory action as of 15 March 2024

-Embargoes Other restrictions Enforcement actions
+Embargoes Other restrictions Enforcement actions Total number of open homes

-FSHC - 3 6 81
+FSHC - 2 2 49

-brighterkind - - - 19
+brighterkind - - - 15

-Total - 3 6 100
+Total - 2 2 64